KsenijaKovalenka/ksenijakovalenka.github.io/index.md

 ## About

-I am **Ksenija Kovalenka**, a final year MPhys student at **the University of Manchester**.
+I am **Ksenija Kovalenka**, a PhD student at **the University of Manchester**.
 Throughout my studies, I have developed a strong interest in quantum theory as something completely unfamiliar to my intuition and therefore extremely compelling.
 I have a passion for quantum computation and machine learning, which by the nature of their novelty and intrinsic distinctiveness from other common computation methods are opening unexpected approaches to modern problems.
-My current work on the Master’s project [_'Modelling Quantum Lattices Using a Combination of Deep Learning and Quantum Computing Methods'_](./qnn-page.html) provides me with great experience and skillset allowing me to progress effectively in my fields of interest.
+My current work on [_'Modelling Quantum Lattices Using a Combination of Deep Learning and Quantum Computing Methods'_](./qnn-page.html) provides me with great experience and skillset allowing me to progress effectively in my fields of interest.
 This page is a portfolio showcasing my programming projects and other recent work.
 You can also access my CV [_here_](files/CV_latest.pdf).

-## Quantum Neural Networks
+## Quantum Lattices

 The ability to rationally design and control materials with desirable properties has been a long-standing quest in condensed matter physics.
 Achieving this goal requires a deep understanding of the intricacies of quantum lattices and high-throughput methods to identify and characterise collective patterns emerging from such systems.